brandonwie/practice-dockerize-reactjs/README.md

 docker run -d -p 3001:3000 --name react-app react-image
 ```

+- `-d`: run in detached mode (run in the background)
+- `-p`: port forwarding (forwarding port from the host machine to the container)
+- `--name`: name of the container

 - 3001: port on the host machine (poked hole for outside world)
 - 3000: port on the container (what port we're going to send traffic to our container')